British Sri Lankans: Ancient

-There may have contacts between Anglo-Saxon England and Sri Lanka as the rulers of East Anglia were part of an international culture stretching to the Baltic and far beyond.
-The objects discovered at Sutton Hoo included garnets, used in jewelry pieces, that may have come as far away as Sri Lanka and India.
-It has been assumed that the garnets from Sri Lanka to England at that time would have been passed through several hands in its journey.
-However, it shouldn't be underestimated for the individuals who can make long-distance journeys at that time as medieval Europeans have heard of India (possibly Sri Lanka as well) as King Alfred dispatched envoys to St Thomas and St Bartholomew shrines in Southern India in 833 AD (it isn't known whether they succeeded).
+Objects discovered at Sutton Hoo could suggest possible contact between Anglo-Saxon England and Sri Lanka, though it is not ascertained by what means the finds arrived in England.
+They included garnets used in jewelry pieces.
+King Alfred dispatched envoys to St Thomas and St Bartholomew shrines in Southern India in 833 AD (it isn't known whether they succeeded).
 Genetic studies showed that at least one individual with non-European ancestry was buried from 7th Century Kent, in England.